5.1 Personally Identifiable Information (PII)

 - a description of the rights of parents and children regarding the PII; and

 - a description of the extent that the notice is provided in native languages in the various population groups in the State.

 - 5.7.1 The CFC shall comply with a parent's request to inspect and review any EI records, including records related to evaluations/ assessments, screening, eligibility determinations, development and implementation of IFSPs, provision of EI services, individual complaints involving the child, or any part of the child's EI record.

 - 5.7.2 The CFC must reply with a request without unnecessary delay, and before any meeting regarding an IFSP and before any Due Process Hearing.
 In all cases, the CFC shall comply within 10 calendar days after the request has been made.

-- the right to request copies; and
+- Request copies; and

-- 5.7.4 The parents shall be provided at no cost a copy of each evaluation, assessment of the child, family assessment and IFSP as soon as possible after each IFSP meeting.
+- 5.7.4 The parents shall be provided at no cost, a copy of each Evaluation/Assessment of the child, family assessment and IFSP as soon as possible after each IFSP meeting.